-The Spring Edition of the Alumni Newsletter is now available!
+The Fall Edition of the Alumni Newsletter is now available!
 Click below to read more!

 Dr. Wernher Von Braun and Edward O. Buckbee helped envision and launch Space Camp almost 35 years ago.
 To celebrate their vision, alumni from across the globe are gearing up to raise money for scholarships to send the next generation to Space Camp.